proxytranslation/user-docs/quoting.md

 A 102% match is a special type of ICE-match, an entire block-level element (say, a paragraph), where every single segment (sentence) is 101% match (the segments match down to the tags, AND the segment immediately before and after are also such matches).
 There's a reason to this - auto-propagation.
 With auto-propagation, Easyling is able to provide 102% matches for free as only one entry is created in the datastore.

+Discovery also collects resources from the website, like images, downloadable files, etc. You can find them under Discovery > Resources.
+Please note that the translation/localisation of these resources is not done by Easyling, which means that the content of these resources is not extracted for translation.
+You have the option to replace them with the localised version for every language, and you can also replace external links.

+You can then remove or add pages to be translated, and run another discovery of the site with the new restricted or broadened options, or you can proceed to the next step, to extract content for translation.

 #### Unlimited Discovery: